GabrielaPinho/Final-Project/README.md

 get_geneseq("XP_symbols_ID.csv", "Run4", "ENSEMBL ID", species= "taeniopygia_guttata", Rel =78) # all gene IDs had a gene sequence, it worked very well
 ```

-I also used the ckicken genome, but it added only 3 sequences to my table.
+I also used the chicken genome, but it added only 3 sequences to my table.

 ```python
 get_geneseq("No_seq3.csv", "Run5", "GeneInfo", species = "gallus_gallus", Rel =79)